Interplay of magnetic and thermodynamic responses in the kagome-triangular system

 \section{Conclusions}

 In this work, we investigate the Hubbard model on the kagome lattice with an additional hopping $t'/t$ that continuously interpolates between the kagome and triangular lattices.
 Using determinant quantum Monte Carlo simulations, we explore the evolution of magnetic and thermodynamic responses.
-Our results show that increasing $t'/t$ suppresses the short-range antiferromagnetic correlations, while the next-nearest-neighbor correlations exhibit a sign change near $t'/t \approx 0.3 \text{--} 0.4$ which marks the onset of longer-range antiferromagnetic correlations.
-Within this critical regime, the specific heat develops a low-temperature feature that evolves into a distinct peak as $t'/t$ increases.
-The appearance of the low-temperature peak indicates the formation of a spin-related energy scale.
+Our results show that increasing $t'/t$ suppresses the nearest-neighbor antiferromagnetic correlations.
+Meanwhile, the next-nearest-neighbor antiferromagnetic correlations are enhanced and closely associated with the emergence of a pronounced low-temperature peak in the specific heat.
 Finite-size analysis further confirms the robustness of these conclusions.
 These findings demonstrate that the additional hopping $t'/t$ effectively tunes the competition between geometric frustration and electronic correlations in the kagome lattice, giving rise to emergent low-energy spin excitations.
 Moreover, the analysis of the fermionic sign problem further clarifies its parameter dependence and provides guidance for simulations in stronger-coupling regimes.